I’m Kathy Zant. I’m a writer, speaker, geek, and a mom.

 While there I learned how to deepen my intuition, heal myself with plant-based medicine, forage for food, and live without a furnace or air conditioner.
 I also fell in love with golden retrievers.

-I spent a couple of years in the Phoenix area.
+I spent two years in the Phoenix area.
 My fondest memories there consisted of these fine people, the WordCamp Phoenix organizing committee.
 Even if I was still in Phoenix, I’d have to pass on helping out due to life changes, but I deeply enjoyed my time there primarily because of the people.
+I was able to head back and visit for WordCamp Phoenix 2023 where I spoke about the cutting edge of WordPress security.

 I currently live in the rural outskirts of Dallas, Texas.
 I’m here mostly for this kid, who wanted to be here due to the plethora of equestrian activities.
 She told me at age 3 that she wanted parallel oxers in the backyard.
-I believe her.
-She came into this world wanting to ride, and here she is.
+I believed her.
+She came into this world wanting to ride.
+Here she is.